keketso-prog/AWS-RE-START-JOURNEY/README.md

- AWS RE/START JOURNEY
+ AWS RE/START JOURNEY 📕 📖

  Welcome!
 This repository documents my 12-week journey through the AWS re/Start program, an intensive instructor-led training designed to build basic skills in cloud computing, Linux, networks, security, and AWS services.
 Throughout this programme, I completed a variety of labs, projects, knowledge-checks and assessments to develop both technical competences and professional preparations for cloud and IT careers.
 This repository contains:

--  About Me - An overview of my background, goals and interests in cloud computing.
+-  About Me - An overview of my background, goals and interests in cloud computing. ⋆˚࿔ 𝐌𝑬 𝜗𝜚˚⋆

--  Weekly notes – key learning, insights and reflections from each week of the program.
+-  Weekly notes – key learning, insights and reflections from each week of the program. 📜

--  Learning Roadmap - A structured overview of my progress and milestones over the past 12 weeks.
+-  Learning Roadmap - A structured overview of my progress and milestones over the past 12 weeks. 🏁

--  Project Gallery – Hands-on projects that show the practical application of the AWS concept.
+-  Project Gallery – Hands-on projects that show the practical application of the AWS concept. 🚀

--  Labs Assessments – Practice and Assessment exercises that demonstrate technical knowledge and problem solving skills.
+-  Labs Assessments – Practice and Assessment exercises that demonstrate technical knowledge and problem solving skills. 🥼